jkendall327/VoynichBruteForce/README.md

 - I do not assume the source text for the VMS carried semantic meaning.
 It may have been asemic writing or a composite of unrelated texts.
 Whatever method the original authors used is assumed to impose the VMS’s distinctive statistical profile regardless of the meaningfulness of the source material.
+- As a consequence, I hold no particular assumptions about the source text being in any particular natural language.
+If the program doesn't test for a given language (e.g. Chinese, Mongolian), it's purely due to a lack of effort on my part, not a predisposition against those options.

 ### License